api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

 Currently, QRNG has three [providers](/reference/qrng/providers.html), two of which provide quantum random numbers.
-This guide will use the [byog provider](https://byog.io/), available only on testnets, which returns a pseudorandom number.
+This guide will use the [nodary provider](https://nodary.io/), available only on testnets, which returns a pseudorandom number.

 Anyone can choose a number 1–10,000 and buy a ticket to enter into a weekly lottery.
 The ticket revenue is collected into a pot in the contract.
 After 7